Mintbase/mintbase-js/README.md

 npm run bootstrap
 ```

-Watch the typescript modules via `npm run dev` from root, which lerna runs `npm run watch` in each.
+Watch all packages for changes via `npm run dev` from root, which runs `npm run watch` in each package.

 This will watch for changes, compile typescript to `/lib` in each package as well as run Jest tests with coverage metrics for any changed code.